Habiba480/hireflow-langgraph/README.md

 * Routes candidates to HR interview, recruiter review, or rejection
 * Integrates with CV parsing and LLM services
 * Extensible and configurable using LangGraph
+* **HR can now add a job description and upload multiple CVs** for batch candidate evaluation

 ## Installation